ShanPS/Top-Coding-Questions/SDE-Problems/README.md

     18. Check if Binary Tree is mirror of itself or not

 ### Binary Search Tree:
-    01. Populate Next Right pointers of Tree
+    01. Populating Next Right Pointers in Each Node
-    02. Search given Key in BST
+    02. Search in a Binary Search Tree
     03. Construct BST from given keys
     04. Check is a BT is BST or not
     05. Find LCA of two nodes in BST